 Everything you need to know to make crispy, juicy, finger-licking good fried chicken at home.
-It might seem intimidating, but it’s actually pretty straightforward and it puts grocery store and fast food fried chicken to shame.ย Our buttermilk brine doesnโt just keep the chicken juicy, it infuses every bite with mouthwatering flavor.
-And that crispy coating?
-It’s flavorful and crunch every time!
+It might seem intimidating, but it’s actually pretty straightforward and it puts grocery store and fast food fried chicken to shame.

 You can also make fried chicken in an air fryer with our easy-to-follow instructions.